 The Evidence of History

-Before scientific methodology was established, the efficacy of plant based medicines was established by word of mouth.
-Peppermint tea was a popular "folk medicine" simply because it was reported to work so quickly and effectively in relieving a variety of disorders, including:
+Before the establishment of the scientific methodology, the effectiveness of plant based medicine was established through the word of mouth.
+Peppermint tea was a popular “folk medicine” simply due to its effectiveness and quickness in treating various diseases, such as:

 - Sinus problems